Design Prompt

 Updating the userflow with vehicle status and live statistics for users when planning a journey.

-Exploring various design directions through low-fidelity prototypes and wireframes.
+Exploring various design directions through wireframes and building prototypes.

 sketch wireframesketch wireframesketch wireframe

-Translating ideas from lo-fi sketches to medium-fidelity prototypes in preparation for usability testing
+Translating ideas from low-fidelity sketches into medium-fidelity prototypes in preparation for usability testing

 OneStop wireframesOneStop wireframesOneStop wireframesOneStop wireframes